Continue to the content

 IIIF is used by a growing number of institutions, but is not yet used everywhere, so the object of your choice might not yet have a manifest URL.

-Specific institution: Look for the words 'IIIF manifest URL' or the IIIF logo in the metadata (descriptions) of an object in the institution's online catalogue.
+Specific institutions: Look for the words 'IIIF manifest URL' or the IIIF logo in the metadata (descriptions) of an item in the institution's online catalogue.
 Some examples, all starting from an item's individual record (catalogue description):

 • Gallica BnF > click on the IIIF logo in the left sidebar > click on the information 'i' logo in the right upper corner to open the metadata for the object > the manifest is at the bottom of the metadata